 Long-tail keywords are specific phrases that attract niche audiences, while short-tail keywords are broader terms that reach a wider audience.
 Read on to learn the key differences between the two.

-If we take all search queries performed on Google over a month and order them by their search volumes, the resulting graph shows long-tail keywords in the “long tail” of the curve due to their lower popularity.
+If we take all search queries performed on Google over a month and order them by their search volumes, the resulting graph shows long-tail keywords in the “long-tail” of the curve due to their lower popularity.

 Meanwhile, short-tail keywords occupy the “fat head” of the curve because of their higher search volumes.

-Both long-tail and short-tail keywords have their pros and cons.
-Short-tail keywords come with hefty competition, but ranking in the top 10 isn’t impossible.
+Both long-tail and short-tail keywords have pros and cons.

 - Strong backlinks: Ranking high often means you’ve built valuable backlinks, which you can leverage to boost other pages on your site through internal linking.